mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 South of Castrobancla are the buildings and landing pads of T'pol Spaceport.

 The only vessels which arrive at the port are commercial small craft flights.
 Modular cutters deliver regular freight runs to and from Highport.
 A Maglev rail terminus adjoins T'Pol.
-Cargoes go by Maglev freight train to Preev Theenas, 1200 kilometres to the east.
+Cargoes go by Maglev freight train to Preev Theenas, 1200 kilometers to the east.

 A passenger service also takes Travellers to and from the capital.